SquareGraph/docgenGPT/README.md

 ## Example Usage

-Here's how you can use the provided classes:
+Here's how you can use the provided classes.
+AutoDoc.generate_docstrings() will create a new directory, in a parent path of a given directory.

 ```python
 # Define the path to the directory containing Python files and the context